ucl-team-8/service/algorithm/README.md

 This will print out the segments after every change that has happened.

+The realtime thread then creates a threadpool and, which it uses to do all of the data processing.

 ## Segments
 What the algorithm currently does is creating segments from all of the reports that are coming in.
 We define a segment to be a a set of consecutive gps reports, with their matching trust reports.
 However the gps and trust reports in one given segment can only be from 1 rolling stock and service respectively.